dzzhang96/dzzhang96.github.io/Research/Medical Image Computation.md

 *Master Project, Supervisor: Dr. Xiaojun Chen*

-- Shortened calculation time for medical image computation software by integrating deep learning.
+- Reduced computation time of a medical image computation software by 80% through integration of DL models.

-- Compiled the Tensorflow C++ library and converted image segmentation programs from Python to C++.
+- Compiled the TensorFlow C++ library and translated the segmentation pipelines from Python to C++ for deployment and performance optimization.

-- Developed automatic labeling algorithms based on U-net/V-net to segment mandible and bone graft in maxillary sinus.
+- Developed semi-automatic labelling algorithms to segment the bone graft from maxillary sinus for training.

 You can find the code [here](https://github.com/dzzhang96/tf-predict-cpp).